František Rint

 František Rint (26 January 1835 - ?) was a 19th-century Czech woodcarver and carpenter.
 He was employed by the House of Schwarzenberg to organize the human bones interred at the Sedlec Ossuary, a small Christian chapel in Sedlec, in 1870.
-He used the bones at Sedlec Ossuary to create elaborate, macabre sculptures, including four chandeliers and a copy of the Schwarzenberg coat of arms.
+He used the bones at Sedlec Ossuary to create elaborate, macabre sculptures, including four chandeliers and a copy of the coat of arms of the House of Schwarzenberg.
 According to the signature he left at the Ossuary, Rint was from Česká Skalice, a small town in northern Bohemia.